Felicia Farr

 Felicia Farr (born Olive Dines; October 4, 1932) is an American former actress and model.

 Early years

 Farr was born in Westchester County, New York.
-She attended Erasmus Hall High School and studied sociology at Penn State.
+She attended Erasmus Hall High School and studied sociology at Pennsylvania State University.

 Career

 Farr began modeling lingerie at age 15.
-In 1955, she told a wire-service reporter: "I was under age and over-developed ...
-The agency claimed I was 19 because a state law required underage lingerie models to be chaperoned".
+In 1955, she told a wire-service reporter: "I was under age and over-developed...The agency claimed I was 19 because a state law required underage lingerie models to be chaperoned".